hsf-training/hsf-training-cicd-github/_episodes/02-enter-sandman.md

 ~~~
 {: .language-bash}

 and then make it an executable `chmod +x bash_exit.sh`.
-Let's check the exit code wit `echo $?`.
+Let's check the exit code with `echo $?`.
 See what those exit codes are.

 ## Python